ViGAWorld-FR/ViGAWorld-ViGAPhone/README.md

 ## 🎵 Features for Musicians

-- Realistic, rich, deep, and expressive sound with touch-sensitive timbre
+- Realistic, rich, deep, and expressive sound with touch-sensitive timbre, offering everything needed to enjoy performing or composing
-- Emulate any existing instrument, including specific acoustic pianos
+- Emulate any existing instrument,  such as replicating a specific acoustic piano
 - Create entirely new instruments with original sounds
-- Fully customizable synthesis engine
+- Fully customizable instrument and synthesis engine
 - Share compact configuration files (just a few kilobytes) that encode the "DNA" of a concert piano
+- Discover and preserve the best tuning methods for your real instrument, tailored to the style of music being played
+- Request a professional tuner to apply a specific and consistent tuning, ideal for concert halls or touring musicians

 ---